vc-assist/website/content/faq.md

 ##### Is there some way to directly contact the team?

 Yes!
-You can reach out to our team members on the team page, or join our discord [here](https://discord.gg/dgwPTYZEku).
+You can contact us at [hello@vcassist.org](emailto:hello@vcassist.org) or through our socials in the footer of this page.
+If you require technical support, please use our [helpdesk](https://vc-assist.atlassian.net/servicedesk/customer/portals) or contact [support@vcassist.org](emailto:support@vcassist.org).

 <hr>